ChinmayIngle26/College-hub/README.md

 # Advanced Student ERP Dashboard (Next.js & Firebase)

 This is a Next.js application serving as a student ERP dashboard, integrated with Firebase for authentication and database services.
+It also uses Nodemailer for sending email notifications.

 ## Getting Started